winitzki/scall/tutorial/programming_dhall.md

 ## Parametricity and naturality

+It is not possible in Dhall to compare types.
-A Dhall function cannot take a parameter `λ(A : Type)` and then check whether `A` is equal to `Natural`, say.
+So, a Dhall function cannot take a parameter `λ(t : Type)` and then check whether `t` is equal to `Natural`, say.
-It is not possible in Dhall to compare types as values.
-For this reason, any Dhall function of the form `λ(A : Type) → ...` must work in the same way for all types `A`.
+Any Dhall function of the form `λ(t : Type) → ...` must work in the same way for all types `t`.
+This ensures full polymorphic parametricity of all Dhall functions.
+Then the parametricity theorem applies to all Dhall values.

 ***